 It can take anywhere between 3-months and 3-years to illustrate a story, so I don’t expect anyone to finish a picture book in the 8-weeks.
 Instead, look at this course as an opportunity to get a real understanding of your story.
 To expand ideas, map out characters, develop a storyboard, to build your skill-set and confidence as an illustrator and to connect with a like-minded community.

 The most exciting thing about picture books is that they offer a wide variety of styles and techniques.
 Across the 8-weeks, I’ll be encouraging you to gather inspiration from a wide variety of sources to help you discover (or solidify) your own visual ‘voice’ … whatever that may be.

 Whether your style is naive, emotive, graphic or cartoon-like, I want you to be able to celebrate you and to be able to bring this to your story.
-During the course I’ll be drawing and demonstrating with my illustration style – because thats what I am most comfortable with.
-If you’re still in the process of exploring illustrations styles, you may find your work influenced by me as your work through the lessons and projects.
+During the course, I’ll be drawing and demonstrating with my illustration style – because that’s what I’m most comfortable with.
+If you’re still in the process of exploring illustrations styles, you may find your work influenced by mine as your work through the lessons and projects.
 This is perfectly natural, and its all a part of the learning process.
 Eventually, as you gain more confidence you’ll learn ways to translate what I teach and make it your own.

 What does the Picture Book Illustration e-Course offer?

 - Weekly feedback from your online community (and me) throughout the duration of the e-course.

 - Ongoing community support from other PBIC members that will continue even after the e-course is complete.

 - Free access to some of my Skillshare classes.

 - A marketing feature in the Picture Book Illustration e-Course Showcase video.